-The total OPEB liability in the June 30, 2021, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the June 30, 2023, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

-Measurement Date June 30, 2022 Valuation Date June 30, 2021 Funding Method Entry Age Normal Cost, level percent of pay Asset Valuation Method Market value of assets Long-Term Return on Assets 4.75% Discount Rate 4.75% Participants Valued Only current active employees, retired participants, and covered dependents are valued.
+Measurement Date June 30, 2023 Valuation Date June 30, 2023 Funding Method Entry Age Normal Cost, level percent of pay Asset Valuation Method Market value of assets Long-Term Return on Assets 4.70% Discount Rate 4.70% Participants Valued Only current active employees, retired participants, and covered dependents are valued.
 Salary Increase 3.00% per year, used only to allocate the cost of benefits between service years.
 Assumed Increase for Amortization Payments 3.0% per year where determined on a percent of pay basis General Inflation Rate 2.50% per year

-Demographic actuarial assumptions used in this valuation are based on the 2017 experience study of the California Public Employees Retirement System using data from 1997 to 2015, except for a different basis used to project future mortality improvements.
-Mortality rates used were the CalPERS published rates, adjusted to back out 15 years of Scale MP 2016 to central year 2015.
+Demographic actuarial assumptions used in this valuation are based on the 2021 experience study of the California Public Employees Retirement System using data from 1997 to 2019, except for a different basis used to project future mortality improvements.
+Mortality rates used were the CalPERS published rates.

-MortalityMacLeod Watts Scale 2022 applied generationally from 2015.Healthcare TrendMedical plan premiums and claims costs by age are assumed to increase once each year.
+Mortality MacLeod Watts Scale 2022 applied generationally from 2017.
+Healthcare Trend Medical plan premiums and claims costs by age are assumed to increase once each year.
 Increases over the prior year's level were derived using the Getzen model and are assumed to be effective on the dates shown below.
 The required PEMHCA minimum employer contribution (MEC) is assumed to increase by 4.5% annually.